damianhakert/damianhakert.github.io/source/_posts/2016-03-28-webcast-continuous-integration.markdown

 - Are you sure it's really free?
 Yes!

 I think mostly people were quite surprised and also delighted to see how easy it was to configure GitLab CI.
+And of course a little incredulous that it's actually all built-in and free.
 Now you're probably wondering how to get started with it.
 Do join us for the webcast, we'd love to hear your questions.